11BelowStudio/HECC-IT/Technical Documentation/Designing HECC-IT.md

 ## The vision for HECC-IT

 * Work-in-progress games are to be stored in a high-level intermediate scripting language, which can be edited manually by a user with ease.

 * There should be a parsing utility which a user may use to convert games from this intermediate format into playable hypertext games.

 * There should also be a GUI which allows users to edit games stored in that intermediate format, presenting it as a network of connected passages.

-* The games produced should be 100% clientside, playable via any modern web browser, requiring no unnecessary faff from the author, or the player, in order to actually share/play the games produced with this tool.
+* The games produced should be 100% clientside, playable via any modern web browser, requiring no faffing around from the author, or the player, in order to actually share/play the games produced with this tool.

 * The tool should work on any PC, regardless of operating system.